Pray Like This

 One is exactly the way I’ve pictured it: As a recipe.
 Quote each phrase, and use it as an outline for prayer, personalizing it and filling it in with your situations and circumstances and areas of concern and responsibility.

 The second way to use it as a periodic diagnostic tool, to compare the general content of your prayers, and see if you are neglecting some key area of concern and prayer.
-If you are only adding dry ingredients, your prayers will soon become dry and flavorless.
+If you are only adding dry ingredients, your prayers may soon become dry and flavorless.
+If you’re only using wet ingredients, they will become formless, shapeless without substance.
 Come back to the recipe.